TheMulQuaBio/TMQB/README.md

 All code in this project was written in and tested with R 4.xx, Python 3.xx and GNU bash 5.xx.

-**First**, Please examine the `_toc.yml` file to see how the book is structured, and where the source files lie.
+**First**, please examine the `_toc.yml` file to see how the book is structured, and where the source files lie.

+**Second**, if you are completely new to Jupyter, please have a take a look at this [Introduction](https://jupyter-notebook.readthedocs.io/en/stable/notebook.html).

-**Second**, if you are new to Jupyter books, please have a take a look at this [tutorial](https://jupyterbook.org/en/stable/start/your-first-book.html).
+**Third**, if you are completely new to Jupyter books, please have a take a look at this [tutorial](https://jupyterbook.org/en/stable/start/your-first-book.html), and also [this Appendix of the MQB](https://themulquabio.github.io/TMQB/notebooks/Appendix-JupyIntro.html).

-**Third**, check the software needed to compile and deploy the MQB or run its Jupyter notebooks by peeking at the `requirements.txt` file.
+**Fourth**, check the software needed to compile and deploy the MQB or run its Jupyter notebooks by peeking at the `requirements.txt` file.

 > ⚠️ **Note:** Please read the "Getting Started" section below before installing anything on your local computer!